-Additional background information on Family Coordinated Entry:
+Additional information on Family Coordinated Entry:

 - SF Family Coordinated Entry Consumer Feedback

 - SF Family Homelessness and Coordinated Entry – Phase 1 Report

 - SF Family Homelessness and Coordinated Entry – Phase 2 Report

 - SF Homeless Family System Triage Process (Updated 4.14.17)

 - San Francisco Family Homeless System and Coordinated Entry Project Analysis of Family Homeless System Data